dxw/playbook/guides/how-we-do-user-research.md

 Where we are paying the incentive, we use shopping vouchers.
 Normally from [Love2shop](https://www.highstreetvouchers.com/gifts/love2shop-gift-vouchers).

-Ask the finance team to get the vouchers for you.
+Ask the facilities team to get the vouchers for you.
 They should be in £5 and £10 denominations so they are easier to spend.

 In a face-to-face research session, give the vouchers to the participant and have them [sign a receipt](https://drive.google.com/open?id=1-O9Qvp4kgs4t0JfQTIQF9dkiexv5mZtPNJfcxtmODZ0).